 After the incision has healed, the penile implant pump can be easily identified in the scrotum as shown.
 When the penile prosthsis pump is squeezed slowly several times, fluid is then transferred from the reservoir into the cylinders causing the penis to become rigid.
 There is another area of the pump that contains a button.
 When this button is depressed, the fluid moves back from the cylinders to the reservoir and the penis becomes soft again.

-There are three different types of implants a patient may receive during penile implant surgery.
-A Malleable Penile Implant, AMS Penile Prosthesis, Ambicor and an inflatable penile prosthesis 3-piece.
-Each of the penile implants our discussed in further detail on our penile implant types page.
+There are three different types of penile mplants.
+These are Malleable Penile Implant, the 2-piece Ambicor Penile Implant, and an inflatable penile prosthesis 3-piece (the most common penile implant used).
+Each of these options are discussed in further detail on our penile implant types page.